The 8 Best Things to Do in Bar Harbor: Gateway to Acadia

 As is so often the case, I arrive at night.
 Coming down the hill into Bar Harbor, her lights cast a soft orange glow.
 The wind is gusting over Frenchman Bay and the water I know is just out of sight is disproportionately quiet despite its size.
-This is Bar Harbor, Maine, and I’m here for a few days to see what it’s all about.
+This is Bar Harbor, Maine, and I’m here for a few days to see what it’s all about and discover things to do in Bar Harbor.

 Bar Harbor is the main gateway to Acadia National Park, and it’s where most visitors will base themselves to explore the park.
 Whether you’re just looking for a Maine vacation getaway in Bar Harbor or you want to dive in to explore Acadia, I’ve got you covered.